ARM-software/CSAL/coresight-tools/discovery.md

 It might be helpful to start by asking some questions...

   * do you have a datasheet showing the memory map, and are the CoreSight devices shown?
 Or does the map show an area "reserved for debug" or labelled "CoreSight" or "CSSYS"?
-  * do you have physical JTAG access to the device and a JTAG debugger such as Arm DS-5 that can do platform discovery?
+  * do you have physical JTAG access to the device and a JTAG debugger that can do platform discovery?
   * do you have a datasheet showing the connections between the CoreSight devices?
-  * do you have a device configuration file for a debugger such as Arm DS-5?
+  * do you have a device configuration file for a JTAG debugger?

 Having established what information we've got, we can then select the easiest route to finding the full configuration.
 We don't want to rush into using exotic and invasive techniques if we can get the information from a datasheet!